Puerto Rico to open vaccinations to all amid COVID-19 spike

+“We continue to face a terrible pandemic, along with the entire world, and its consequences have been enormous,” said Gov. Pedro Pierluisi.

-During his first state of the territory address, Gov. Pedro Pierluisi also announced he would sign a new executive order implementing more stringent measures to fight a recent surge in COVID-19 cases.
-A curfew that has remained in place for more than a year was expanded and will run from 10 p.m. to 5 a.m. starting Friday.
+During his first state of the territory address, Pierluisi also announced he would implement more stringent measures to fight a recent surge in COVID-19 cases.
+A curfew that has remained in place for more than a year was expanded again and will run from 10 p.m. to 5 a.m. starting Friday.
 In addition, businesses will be forced to close by 9 p.m., two hours earlier than currently allowed.

 “Unfortunately, as in many other jurisdictions, we are seeing a dangerous spike in COVID cases that has caused a rise in hospitalizations and deaths,” he said.

-Pierluisi also announced that his administration would establish a genomics surveillance program in the island’s Health Department to help officials monitor coronavirus variants and possible mutations.
+Pierluisi also announced that his administration would assign $20 million to establish a genomics surveillance program in the island’s Health Department to help officials monitor coronavirus variants and possible mutations.
+He said he also will set aside $1.5 million to create a digital vaccine passport, adding that people’s personal information would be protected.
+Details on the proposed passport were not immediately available.

 The upcoming changes come as Puerto Rico reports more than 199,000 confirmed and suspected cases and more than 2,000 deaths.